Back-to-back appointments and a looming mountain of documentation.

 Freed is built to win back time and make life easier for clinicians like you.

-You can record patient conversations with the click of a button and Freed will prepare detailed and clinically accurate notes based on your preferences.
+Record patient conversations with the click of a button and Freed will prepare detailed and clinically accurate notes based on your preferences and specialty.

 Creating accurate clinical notes has always been a tedious task.